GSA/notifications-api/docs/adrs/0002-how-to-handle-timezones.md

   customization, if any.

-## PROPOSED OR CHOSEN OPTION:  Proposed/Chosen Option Title Here
+## CHOSEN OPTION:  Backend UTC, frontend UTC

 After talking through each of these options together as a team, we have decided to move forward with converting the backend to UTC fully and pairing that work